utah-cs4470-sp25/class/hw13/README.md

     mov rax, [rel CONST]
     push rax

-This is inefficient, because it involves a read from memory, and the memory may not even be in cache.
-Instead, it is much more efficient to generate this assembly:
+This is inefficient because it involves a read from memory.
+The memory may not even be in cache.
+For small constants, it is more efficient to generate this assembly:

     push qword 17

 Here the `qword` annotation is mandatory, because the assembler needs to know whether you intended to push a 64-bit, 32-bit, or 16-bit value.

-On x86\_64, the only supported immediate values 32-bit values.
+On x86_64, the only supported immediate values 32-bit values.
 So, for example, the following are legal in assembly:

     push qword 2147483647